How Egg-laying Hens Are Farmed and Killed

 Avian flu

-Some diseases in chickens can also be passed onto humans, with fatal consequences.
+Some diseases in chickens and other poultry can also infect mammals, including humans, sometimes with fatal consequences.

 Can you catch bird flu from chickens?